UMWEDU/umw-study-sync/_areas of study/data-science.md

 <!-- areas-of-study -->
 ## Areas of Study
-As a data science minor at UMW, you'll gain fundamentals in math, computer science, statistics, and business analytics.
+As a data science minor at UMW, you\'ll gain fundamentals in math, computer science, statistics, and business analytics.
 Choose from courses in data mining, modeling and simulation, linear algebra, statistics, and analytics application development.
 <!-- End areas-of-study -->

 <!-- internships -->
 ## Internships
 At UMW, internships give data science minors valuable real-world experience and resume-boosting on-the-job training.
 The Department of Computer Science offers internships at technical firms, government offices, and software development agencies such as Zope Corp., Computer Sciences Corp., and Systems Technology Forum Ltd. Many data science students find internships with the Dahlgren naval base and affiliated defense contractors.
 Plenty of analytics and data science opportunities, many with nonprofits, exist in nearby Washington, D.C.
-A complete list of available internships is provided by [Career Services](http://academics.umw.edu/academicandcareerservices/).
+A complete list of available internships is provided by [Career Services]("https://www.umw.edu/careercenter/students/internships/").
 <!-- End internships -->

 <!-- requirements -->